 - It may reduce the effect of antacids, as it increases gastric secretions.

 - Take cautiously in the high Pitta with heartburn, ulcers, and sweating.

 - Take cautiously in high blood pressure, peptic ulcers, gastro-oesophageal reflux and skin diseases with inflammation.

-- It may increase the absorption of allopathic medication.
+- It may increase the absorption of the allopathic medication.